Connecting drives

 Updating drives

-• Amazon S3, authenticated with AWS IAM access key: You can update the drive’s security credentials.
+• Amazon S3, authenticated with AWS IAM access key — You can update the drive’s security credentials.
 You must remove and reconnect the drive to change the authentication method.
 Be aware of the impacts of removing drives.

-• Amazon S3, authenticated with AWS IAM role: No changes supported.
+• Amazon S3, authenticated with AWS IAM role — No changes supported.
 You must remove and reconnect the drive to change the authentication method or change the IAM role.
 Be aware of the impacts of removing drives.

-• Azure Blob Storage: You can update the drive’s security credentials, though you must remove and reconnect the drive to change the authentication method.
+• Azure Blob Storage — You can update the drive’s security credentials, though you must remove and reconnect the drive to change the authentication method.
 Be aware of the impacts of removing drives.

-• Google Cloud Storage: You can update the private key file for your Google Cloud Storage service account.
+• Google Cloud Storage — You can update the private key file for your Google Cloud Storage service account.

 1. In Workspaces, select All workspaces, then select the Data tab.

-2. In the organization drives section, click the overflow icon
+2. In the organization drives section, click the overflow icon Icon with three stacked vertical dots. of the drive to update.

 3. Select Modify configuration.